identusbook/identusbook.github.io/book/section2/installation-local.md

 Using `--depth 1` will skip the history of changes in the repository up until the point of the tag, this is optional.
 :::

-### Atala Community Projects

-There is a growing list of community repositories that aim to provide some extra functionality, mostly maintained by official developers and community members on their spare time.
-At present time there are three [Atala Community Projects](https://github.com/atala-community-projects):

-- **Pluto Encrypted:** Implementation of Pluto storage engine with encryption support.
-- **Edge Agent SDK Demos:** Browser and Node versions of Edge Agent SDK integrated with Pluto Encrypted.
-- **Identus Test:** Shell script helper that will checkout a particular Identus release and compatible components.

 ### Docker

 The Cloud Agent and Mediator are distributed as Docker containers, which is the recommended method for starting and stopping the various components required to run the cloud infrastructure.